I-2-0-8.Accommodations Under Section 504 of the Rehabilitation Act of 1973

 1. Section 504 of the Rehabilitation Act of 1973

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination against qualified individuals with disabilities.
-Federal agencies and organizations that receive Federal financial assistance are required to ensure that no otherwise qualified individual with a disability is, solely by reason of his or her disability, excluded from participation in, denied the benefits of, or subjected to discrimination under the programs and activities they conduct.
+Federal agencies and organizations that receive Federal financial assistance are required to ensure that no otherwise qualified individual with a disability is, solely by reason of their disability, excluded from participation in, denied the benefits of, or subjected to discrimination under the programs and activities they conduct.

 The Social Security Administration (SSA) will provide accommodations that give individuals with disabilities an equal opportunity to obtain a comparable result, gain a comparable benefit, or reach a comparable level of achievement in a program or activity as a nondisabled individual.
 However, when SSA provides an accommodation, it does not mean that the accommodation will produce the identical result or level of achievement for all individuals.